Frequently Asked Questions on Divorce

 Since the recent change in the law, there is no longer any need for one party to blame the other when seeking a divorce.
 This has removed a lot of the challenges and potential for acrimony from the divorce process.
 The difficulties tend to lie rather in resolving the related practical issues stemming from divorce such as how to separate, where to live, arrangements over the children and any money matters.
-Your attention will probably be concentrated on those related issues and the process of actually getting the decree may seemed blurred.
-However, there is still a process that needs to be complied with in order to get a divorce.
-We will try and outline a broad framework of the divorce process, to highlight key points and to set out the sort of timetable to expect.
+However, there is still a process that needs to be complied with to get a divorce.
+We will try and outline a broad framework of the divorce process.
+We will highlight key points and to set out the sort of timetable to expect.

 Anyone who has been married for over a year provided one or the other of the couple is either domiciled here or has been resident in England or Wales during the preceding year.
 It does not matter if the marriage took place overseas or in the UK so long as it is a valid civil marriage.

 The only ground for a divorce is that the marriage has irretrievably broken down.
-Following the recent change in the law, you don’t need to give any explanation or reason for why the marriage has irretrievably broken down.
+Following the recent change in the law, you don’t need to give any explanation or reason.
 It is enough for one or other spouse, or both, to say that it has.

 When you have decided whether you are going to make a joint application or a sole application, the next step will be to complete the divorce petition through the Court Service’s online portal.
 The petition contains basic information about names, addresses, ages of children and a statement that the marriage has irretrievably broken down.
 The petition will include a section (known as a “prayer”) which will include a request for the divorce to be granted.
 It may also include a request for an order relating to children; a claim regarding costs of the divorce; and an order for financial provision.
 Once this is completed online, and we have uploaded a copy of your marriage certificate, the process will start.